Skip to content

 • Comfortable Onsite Medical Detox Center

 BPD treatments may include medication, psychotherapy, and therapeutic communities.
-Although, in times of crisis, individuals with BPD require brief periods of hospitalization to remain safe.
+However, those with BPD must spend a short time in the hospital at times of emergency to stay safe.

-People with BPD also tend to view things in extremes, such as all good or all bad.
+People with BPD also frequently have extreme viewpoints, such as all good or all terrible.
 Their opinions of other people can also change quickly.
-These shifting feelings can lead to intense and unstable relationships.
+Relationships that are intense and unpredictable might result from these erratic feelings.

-Healing is a matter of breaking the patterns of thinking, feeling, and behaving.
+Healing is breaking the patterns of thinking, feeling, and behaving.
 It’s not easy to change lifelong habits.
-With this in mind, choosing to pause, reflect, and then act in new ways will feel unnatural and uncomfortable at first.
-However, with time you’ll form new habits that help you maintain your emotional balance and stay in control.
+With this in mind, choosing to pause, reflect, and act in new ways will initially feel unnatural and uncomfortable.
+However, as time passes, you’ll develop new routines that assist you in keeping your emotions in check and remaining in control.

 Psychotherapy for BPD Treatments

-Psychotherapy is the first-line treatment for people with borderline personality disorder.
-Long-term outpatient psychotherapy is an important part of any treatment for BPD.
+The initial course of treatment for those with borderline personality disorder is psychotherapy.
+Long-term outpatient psychotherapy is an essential part of any treatment for BPD.

 Dialectical Behavior Therapy (DBT) for BPD Treatments

 • It uses concepts of mindfulness and acceptance.
 In other words, it teaches skills that can help control intense emotions and improve relationships.
-DBT focuses on helping people change their behavior patterns, as opposed to trying to think or talk through the issues they are struggling with.
+DBT focuses on assisting people to change their behavior patterns instead of trying to think or talk through the issues they are struggling with.

 Cognitive Behavioral Therapy (CBT) for BPD Treatments